 The temporary deafness wasn’t just result of naturally-occurring third down thunder, or the collective whoooooosh of everyone being caught up to the 7th heaven there at the end.
-No, there was an edict—a tweetdict—from the Athletic Department, from Jay Jacobs himself, urging the performance of a lifetime, with Auburn fans starring as the Israelites, and featuring Aaron Murray’s skull as the walls of Jericho.
+No, there was an edict—a tweetdict—from the Athletic Department, from Jay Jacobs himself, urging the performance of a lifetime, with Auburn fans starring as the Israelites, and introducing Aaron Murray’s skull as the Walls of Jericho.

 Fifty years ago that would have been absolutely unheard of, so to speak.

 Early into the 1964 season, SEC head football coaches and athletic directors unanimously approved procedures intended to curb the disturbing rise of “noise situations.”

 From the Sept.
 25, 1964 issue of the Plainsman:

 In a recent letter from the Commissioner of the Southeastern Conference to the sports editors of campus newspapers and SEC area daily newspapers, a new rule concerning excessive noise has been explained.

 Noise, particularly noise created in an unsportsmanlike gesture, is a serious problem today at many intercollegiate football games, the letter said.